Emamalz/Emamalz/README.md

 ---

 ## ⚡ Fun Fact:
-- I love solving puzzles, building personal projects, and I'm a big fan of AI.
+- I love solving puzzles, building personal projects, and have a big interest in AI.

 ---